Know What Matters.

 What you can do in Backlog Triage

-- Score any item with the five MoSCoW criteria — Business Value, User Impact, Strategic Alignment, Time Sensitivity, and Effort Complexity
+- Score any item with the five criteria — Effort, Regulatory, Business Value, Risk if Ignored, and Ready to Execute — for a total out of 41

 - Filter the full list by MoSCoW band, type, status, assignee, epic, component, or project using the filter bar